 One research study found that the odds of eventual heroin use were 3.5 times as likely for those who had (illicitly) abused prescription painkillers compared to those who hadn’t (Robertson, 2010).
 If you are suffering or you're worried about someone close to you, you are not alone.
-Learn how to help a painkiller addict.
+Learn what to do to assist a painkiller addict.

 Can Pills Really Be as Addictive as Heroin?

-Why does abuse of painkillers lead to heroin use in so many cases?
+Why does addiction to or abuse of painkillers lead to heroin use in so many cases?
 Are prescription painkillers just a pill-form of heroin?
 Are they just as addictive?
 Are their physical and psychological effects the same as heroin’s?